 "In this session we will have a look at what happens when studying systems where molecules change during a (series of) experiment(s).
 The latest developments and applications of NMR in process control and the investigation of reaction mechanisms will be presented."

-Mark Zell, Pfizer (UK) "Recent Applications of NMR Reaction Monitoring in a Pharmaceutical Development Environment"
+Mark Zell, Pfizer (USA) "Recent Applications of NMR Reaction Monitoring in a Pharmaceutical Development Environment"

 Guy Lloyd-Jones, University of Edinburgh (UK) "In situ NMR Interrogation: Probing the Mechanism of Action of Reagents in Synthesis"